oarcscience/ith.oarc.science/neu/celt/cwt/cwt00.md

 ##### \[1910\]

 ###### Scanned and redacted by Phillip Brown.
-Additional proofing and formatting at Intangible Textual Heritage by John B. Hare.
+Additional proofing and formatting at Intangible Textual Heritage by Jean Lelievre.
 This text is in the public domain in the United States.
 This file may be used for any non-commercial purpose, provided this notice of attribution is left intact.

 ------------------------------------------------------------------------